yamatt/blog/content/showcase/this-blog.md

 I really enjoy this sort of thinking.
 It left me with a couple of options.
 My first thought was a public S3 bucket, but after a lot of thinking I realised the tool that filled all of these options was GitHub Pages.

-Now GitHub Pages does have it's own static page generator, but after a bit of searching I settled on Hugo having the most widely used and best documentation.
+Now GitHub Pages does have its own static page generator, but after a bit of searching I settled on Hugo having the most widely used and best documentation.
 I also found a GitHub Action that could automatically build Hugo sites which saved me a lot of time.

 That is not to say my journey in to Hugo was fun, things like using submodules in git makes me squirm, but I'm super happy with the results.
 I've also set it up in a way which means if I wanted to set up other blogs it would be very little effort to get it going.